Thornhill, West Yorkshire

-Thornhill is a village and former township in the unparished area of Dewsbury, Kirklees, West Yorkshire, England.
+Thornhill is a village on the southern outskirts of Dewsbury in Kirklees, West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, Thornhill was absorbed into Dewsbury County Borough in 1910.
-It is located on a hill on the south side of the River Calder, and has extensive views of Dewsbury, Ossett and Wakefield.
-It is known for its collection of Anglo-Saxon crosses.
+The village is located on a ridge on the south side of the River Calder.
+Dewsbury, Ossett and Wakefield are close by.
+Its parish church houses a collection of Anglo-Saxon crosses.

 History

-Thornhill is mentioned in the Domesday Book of 1086 as within the ancient wapentake of Agbrigg, while Anglian crosses and other remains indicate that there was a settlement here by the 9th century.
-A hoard of 27 Roman denarii found in Turnip Lane and pottery at the cross indicates substantially earlier settlement.
-The tombstone of a certain very high-ranking Anglian called Osberht (a very rare find) was found in the graveyard of Thornhill Parish Church.
-Some historians claim that the grave bearing the name Osbehrt is that of King Osberht, who was killed on 21 March 867 while fighting the Viking Great Heathen Army led by Ivar the Boneless.
-The gravestone (among other contemporaneous high-status Anglian gravestones) is on display in the church.
-The local place-names of Ludd Well (shown in a 1602 map) and the Combs indicate Celtic settlement.
+Anglian crosses and other remains indicate that there was a settlement here by the 9th century.
+A hoard of 27 Roman denarii found in Turnip Lane and pottery at the cross indicate a substantially earlier settlement.
+The tombstone of a high-ranking Anglian, Osberht, was found in the graveyard of Thornhill Parish Church.
+Some historians claim that the grave bearing the name Osbehrt is that of Osberht of Northumbria, who was killed on 21 March 867 while fighting the Viking Great Heathen Army led by Ivar the Boneless.
+The gravestone, among other contemporaneous high-status Anglian gravestones, is displayed in the church.

+Local place-names, Ludd Well (shown on a 1602 map) and the Combs indicate Celtic settlement.
 This is reinforced by the dedication of the Parish Church to St Michael, which is typical for churches in high places in formerly Celtic parts of northern England.
-The Celtic kingdom of Elmet (covering modern West Yorkshire) collapsed in AD 617.
+The Celtic kingdom of Elmet that covered parts of modern West Yorkshire collapsed in AD 617.

+Thornhill is mentioned in the Domesday Book of 1086 as within the ancient wapentake of Agbrigg.
 In 1320 Edward II granted a charter for a market and a fair.

 In the reign of Henry III, Thornhill Hall was the seat of the Thornhill family, who intermarried with the De Fixbys and Babthorpes in the reigns of Edward I and Edward II.
 In the reign of Edward III, Elizabeth Thornhill, the only child of Simon Thornhill, married Sir Henry Savile.
-This extinguished the family line of Thornhills of Thornhill which now passed its property down the Savile line.
-Thornhill now became the seat of the powerful Savile family.

-The Saviles later intermarried with the Calverley family as well, so that when Sir John Savile died in 1503 in Thornhill, he left provision in his will for his sister Alice, married to Sir William Calverley.
+This extinguished the family line of Thornhills of Thornhill which passed its property down the Savile line and Thornhill became the seat of the Savile family.
+The Saviles intermarried with the Calverley family so that when Sir John Savile died in 1503 in Thornhill, he left provision in his will for his sister Alice, married to Sir William Calverley.
 Sir William Savile, the third baronet of the family, fortified the hall.